 —Write in complete sentences, varying the types such as compound and complex sentences.

 —Place modifiers properly and use the active voice.

-—Correctly employ Standard English usage, including subject-verb agreement and the eight parts of speech (noun, pronoun, verb, adverb, adjective, conjunction, preposition, interjection).
+—Correctly employ Standard English usage and grammar rules, including subject-verb agreement and the eight parts of speech (noun, pronoun, verb, adverb, adjective, conjunction, preposition, interjection).

 — Identify and use infinitives and participles and make clear references between pronouns

 —Use regular and irregular verb tenses appropriately and consistently such as present, past, future, perfect, and progressive.